Laws imposing new obligations on booking platforms, hosts, letting agents and guests started in NSW on 18 December 2020.

 Read more about short-term rental accommodation and how it is regulated in NSW.

 Important: The Public Health Order affects holiday rentals and holiday homes by imposing limitations on the number of persons who can be on the premises.
-Short-term rental accommodation providers are required to ensure the maximum number does not exceed 20 persons.
+More information is available here.

 The NSW Government encourages businesses and organisations to complete a COVID-19 Safety Plan where appropriate, even if there is no requirement under the Public Health Order to do so.

 The mandatory Code of Conduct for the Short-term Rental Accommodation Industry started on 18 December 2020.

 The code creates new minimum standards of behaviour and requirements for all participants.

 Read more about the obligations for:

 The code creates new disciplinary actions that NSW Fair Trading can take, including listing non-compliant participants on an exclusion register.

 The code sets out a fair process that must be followed before a penalty is imposed and the code and Regulation provide for appeals against decisions to impose a penalty for breach of the code.